mdadnan07/PlacementCell-project/README.md

 ## Features

-- Sign up / Sign in forms for employees
+- Sign up / Sign in forms for employees.
-- Add a new student to the list of students
+- Add a new student to the list of students.
-- Allocate and schedule interview with different companies and update their result status
+- Allocate and schedule interview with different companies and update their result status.
-- Download reports of students in csv format
+- Download reports of students in csv format.
+- Deallocate the student from an interview.

 ## Setup

-Run `npm install` to install required dependencies.
+1.Run the command on your terminal `npm install` to install required dependencies.
-## Start
-run npm start
+2.Run the command on your terminal 'npm start' to start the server running on the port 5000.
+3. Now then just go and type 'localhost:5000' on your system's browser then it will run fine.